15-year-old girl killed after apparent assault in Cambridge

 CAMBRIDGE, MASS.
-(WHDH) - A 15-year-old has died after an apparent assault in Cambridge left her in critical condition.
+(WHDH) - A 15-year-old girl died after an apparent assault in Cambridge left her in critical condition.

-According to authorities, the victim was walking to the home of an acquaintance Sunday when she was shoved to the ground.
+The victim was walking to an acquaintance’s home around 6:30 p.m.
+Sunday near Cambridge and Warren streets when she was shoved to the ground, according to authorities.

 This is a breaking news story; stay with 7News on air and online for more information as it becomes available.